Varaždin County (former): History

-In 1920, by the Treaty of Trianon the county became part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
+In 1918 Croatia-Slavonia de facto seceded from Austria-Hungary as part of the State of Slovenes, Croats and Serbs, which joined the Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia) soon after.
+This was recognised in the 1920 Treaty of Trianon.
+The county was formally abolished in 1922 when the Vidovdan Constitution came into force.
 Since 1991, when Croatia became independent from Yugoslavia, the county is part of the Republic of Croatia.

 Demographics

 In 1900, the county had a population of 279,448 people and was composed of the following linguistic communities: